codex-storage/codex-spec/specs/marketplace.md

 The Codex network aims to create a peer-to-peer storage engine with strong data durability, data persistence guarantees, and node storage incentives.

-An important component of Codex network is a Marketplace.
+An important component of the Codex network is its Marketplace.
 It is a place which mediates negotiations of all parties to provide persistence in the network.
 It also provides ways to enforce agreements and facilitate repair when a storage node drops out.

-Marketplace is defined by smart-contract deployed to EVM-compatible blockchain.
+The marketplace is defined by smart-contract deployed to EVM-compatible blockchain.
 It has several flows which are linked with roles in the network and which the participating node takes upon itself.
 It can be one role or multiple at the same time.
 This specification describes these flows.